klausi/github_drupalorg/README.md

 * Clone your fork locally and create a Git branch where you develop your changes.
 The branch name should end in a number which represents the node ID on drupal.org.
 Example: comment-validation-1234567
-* Create a Pull Request against klausi/drupal.
+* Create a Pull Request against klausi/drupal (not drupal/drupal!).
+The base fork should be klausi/drupal and a branch such as 8.x, the head fork should be your-name/drupal and a branch such as comment-validation-1234567.
 This will trigger the webhook and a comment should be posted automatically to the drupal.org issue.
 * Whenever you push new commits to the branch that is connected to the pull request an updated patch will be posted to the drupal.org issue.
 * You can comment on the pull request diff or on the pull request issue on